rotundasoftware/cartero/README.md

 ### The Asset Library

-Some assets are needed all over your application.
-With Cartero ou keep all of these commonly used assets in your application's **_Asset Library_**.
-Each subdirectory of your Asset Library defines a **_Bundle_** that may contain JavaScript files, stylesheets, templates, and images.
+Some assets are needed all over your application or supplied by third parties.
+With Cartero you can keep all of these common assets in your application's **_Asset Library_**, organized logically in directories, called **_Bundles_**, that may contain JavaScript files, stylesheets, templates, and even images.
 Additionally, each bundle may have meta-data such as any dependencies on other bundles.
 Take the following example library:

 ```
 assetLibrary/